Jeevanandam-jk/Leetcode/README.md

 # Leetcode

-This Repository contains Leetcode solved problem for reference purpose
+This Repository contains Leetcode solved problem for reference purpose which used for Interview purpose